 Query Apache for "Nobody" Senders

-Enable: This will allow you to query the Apache servers status to determine the true sender of the email.
-By looking at the process table to determine who really sent the message, cPanel can accurately report the sender of the message.
+Enable: This will allow you to query the Apache server's status to determine the email's true sender.
+By looking at the process table to determine who really sent the message, cPanel can accurately report the message's sender.
 While this requires more process time, it is more reliable and cannot be forged.

-No, thank you: This will prevent mail delivery process from querying the Apache server to determine the true sender of a message when the user who sent the message is 'nobody'.
+No, thank you: This will prevent the mail delivery process from querying the Apache server to determine the true sender when the user who sent the message is 'nobody.'

 Enable: This will allow cPanel and WHM to secure their URLs from being affected by Cross-Site Request Forgery (XSRF) attacks by adding unique tokens to the URL upon login.

 No, thank you: This will prevent the use of unique security tokens that would otherwise be displayed in the URL upon login.
 This is not recommended and will leave you vulnerable to XSRF attacks.

 Enable: This will prevent users from sending mail openly without any restrictions.
 This feature configures your server so that the mail transport agent (MTA), Mailman mailing list software, and root user are the only accounts able to connect to remote SMTP servers.